Student influence

 Here you will also find support, for example a checklist on student representation and other documents relating to student influence, such as the University’s Regulations for student influence, a list of contact persons and lists of bodies and groups with student representation.

 This web page is aimed at staff at the University.
-For students, including doctoral students, the corresponding page on student influence can be found here.
+For students, including doctoral students, visit the corresponding page on student influence.

 Students as active co-creators